Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Fixed the bug when `MakeInfantry` logic on BombClass resulted in `Neutral` side infantry.
 - Fixed railgun particles being drawn to wrong coordinate against buildings with non-default `TargetCoordOffset` or when force-firing on bridges.
 - Fixed building `TargetCoordOffset` not being taken into accord for several things like fire angle calculations and target lines.
-- Observers can now see cloaked objects owned by non-allied houses.
 - In singleplayer missions, the player can now see cloaked objects owned by allied houses.
 - IvanBomb images now display and the bombs detonate at center of buildings instead of in top-leftmost cell of the building foundation.
 - Fixed BibShape drawing for a couple of frames during buildup for buildings with long buildup animations.